phantomsound/TooFunnyProductions/backend/docs/local-postgres-migration-guide.md

 2. Export the Supabase schema to `schema\supabase_schema.sql` and optionally create the local `toofunny_media` database.
 3. Reapply `schema\supabase_schema.sql` plus the helper DDLs (`settings-columns.sql`, `schema\contact-responses.sql`, and `admin-actions.sql`).
 4. Offer to export/import the recommended data tables (`settings_*`, `admin_actions`, `contact_responses`) in order.
+5. Offer to rewrite Supabase-hosted URLs inside text/JSON columns so they point at your new media host.
-5. Optionally run `fullChecker.sql` against both environments so you can diff structures and row counts.
+6. Optionally run `fullChecker.sql` against both environments so you can diff structures and row counts.

 If you prefer to execute commands manually—or need to customise the workflow beyond the prompts—follow the detailed steps below.